hdknr/hdknr.github.com/src/celery/source/tasks.rst

 task-id, and it will take care to make sure the message is delivered to the same queue as the originating task.

-When a task is retried this is also recorded as a task state, so that you can track the progress of the task using the result instance (see :ref:`task-states`).
+When a task is retried this is also recorded as a :term:`task state`, so that you can track the progress of the task using the :term:`result instance` (see :ref:`task-states`).

 Here's an example using ``retry``: